Will Benson Player Props: Reds vs. Marlins

 Will Benson At The Plate

-- Benson has 10 doubles, five triples, seven home runs and 28 walks while hitting .272.
+- Benson is batting .269 with 10 doubles, five triples, seven home runs and 29 walks.

-- Looking at the 63 games he has played this season, he's hit a home run in seven of them (11.1%), and in 3.5% of his trips to the dish.

-- Benson has an RBI in 13 of 63 games this year, with multiple RBI in six of them.
-He has also driven in three or more of his team's runs in one contest.
+- In 20.3% of his games this year, Benson has had at least one RBI.
+He's picked up more than one in 9.4% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.